Public Safety Partnership and Community Policing Grants (16.710)

 Renewals

-Hiring awards are made for 3 years.
-Technology awards and awards for other purposes, are generally for one year.
+COPS grants are made for between 1 and 3 years depending on the program.
 Renewals and/or extensions may be available under some grant programs and will be considered on a case-by-case basis.
 If available, extensions should be requested not sooner than 90 days prior to the expiration of the original project period.

 Records

-Financial records, supporting documents, and all other records pertinent to a grant shall be retained for a period of three years following the conclusion of Federal assistance.
+Financial records, supporting documents, and all other records pertinent to a grant shall be retained for a period of 3 years following the conclusion of Federal assistance.

 Financial Information